cagedcrown/cagedcrown.github.io/blog/index.md

 title: "Blog"
 date: 2015-01-03
 modified:
-excerpt: "A collection of thoughts and tutorials."
+excerpt:
 tags: []
 image:
   feature:
   teaser:
 ---

+A collection of thoughts and tutorials.

 <div class="tiles">
 {% for post in site.categories.blog %}